Lunar Park By Bret Easton Ellis

 The Halloween Party and the Parent’s Night at the private school are some of the best parts entire book.
 But the most enjoyable part is the story was his book tour which was based on the real life book tour which Bret Easton Ellis did to promote his book Glamorama.
 Similar to of Fear and Loathing in Las Vegas by Hunter S. Thompson Lunar Park is a blending of real life, drug hallucinations and fiction.

 Updated: This Is Not An Exit: The Fictional World Of Bret Easton Ellis is a free documentary on Youtube, but it convinced me not to read Imperial Bedrooms because it has a lot of murder porn.
 BEE needs some serious mental help if all these murders are floating around in his brain, but maybe that is what he enjoys writing about?
 Maybe his audience is reading it just for the murder porn and not as work of literature?
 I would not go to his book signing or lecture because of that.
 Julian is also murdered because (I guess) BEE wanted a big ending for Julian who does not die in the book Less Than Zero.
 I was well aware the the movie had almost nothing to do with the book.
 The characters and their names are used but they are completely different.
 Less Than Zero is a Hollywood sort of mortality movie about the dangers of drug addiction.
 Watching it today the movie seems boring and preachy.
 Lunar Park is a better book in many ways, but mostly because I feel sympathy for the main character since his internal life is on parade.
 Eyes Wide Shut worked for me as a movie because I able to relate to the characters.
-It’s amusing to think about BEE going being so “rich” and “popular” to being a cancelled hack writing murder porn with his creative genius ruined.
+The Shards is going to be movie or a show because HBO picked it up.